dahud547/CDP_Coding_Challenge/README.md

 ## Building the Application
 This project uses CMake to autogenerate the needed compiler configuration files to build the application.
-This project was built and tested with GCC so CMake generates a GNU makefile but CMake can autogenate build files for another compilers just as easily if so desired.
-To use other compilers or build systems, you will need to run CMake manual.
+This project was built and tested with GCC; so CMake generates a GNU makefile but CMake can autogenerate build files for another compilers if so desired.
+To use other compilers or build systems, you will need to run CMake manually.

 ### Building using the Bash Script
 To easily build this program, open up a bash terminal in the project folder and